goldshtn/linux-tracing-workshop/node-prof.md

 #### Task 1: Run the Application with a Benchmark

-Navigate to the `nodey` folder.
+Navigate to the `nodey` directory.
 If you haven't yet, you should make sure all required packages are installed by running `npm install`.
 Then, run the following command to start our simple Node application:

 ```
 $ ./run.sh